jellyfin/jellyfin/README.md

 ### Raspberry Pi Docker

-There is even a Raspberry Pi version of the Docker image as well : https://hub.docker.com/r/fzbasescu/jellyfinpie
+There is even a Raspberry Pi version of the Docker image as well: https://hub.docker.com/r/fzbasescu/jellyfinpie

 ### Arch